 “Project Closeout Date” shall be the date described in Section 8.A(ii).

-“Project Area” means the Project Area Footprint (as defined in the Proposal) that will be serviced as part of the NTIA-approved award to Subgrantee, as listed in the Summary of Application, but does not include any BSLs that are listed in the Summary of Application as excluded from the Project Area.
+“Project Area” means the Project Area Footprint (as defined in the Proposal consisting of identified Broadband Serviceable Locations and Community Anchor Institutions) that will be serviced as part of the NTIA-approved award to Subgrantee, as listed in the Summary of Application.

 “Project Costs” means the approved costs of the Broadband Project as established in the Application, subject to allowable uses of Grant Funds as set forth in the Applicable Regulations and this Agreement.